stk714/SocialMediaBets/README.md

 Use alternative trading indicators and machine learning to find alpha strategies

 ## Installation Guides / Import libraries and dependencies
-import os
+import os,
-import requests
+import requests,
-import json
+import json,
-import pandas as pd
+import pandas as pd,
-from datetime import date
+from datetime import date,
-from dotenv import load_dotenv from pathlib import Path import numpy as np import hvplot.pandas import matplotlib.pyplot as plt
+from dotenv import load_dotenv, from pathlib import Path, import numpy as np, import hvplot.pandas, import matplotlib.pyplot as plt,
-%matplotlib inline
+%matplotlib inline,
-import seaborn as sns
+import seaborn as sns,
+from sklearn import svm,
+from sklearn.preprocessing import StandardScaler, from pandas.tseries.offsets import DateOffset, from sklearn.metrics import classification_report,
+from sklearn.linear_model import LogisticRegression, from sklearn.tree import DecisionTreeClassifier, from sklearn.ensemble import AdaBoostClassifier

 ## Sources / Inputs
 * API from YahooFinance for historical prices for ticker